Copyright 2014, PORT Architecture and Urbanism, LLC

 Built with Indexhibit

-Though the professional practice was formally established in 2009, the partners bring a significant body of expertise and experience from prior senior-level positions at James Corner Field Operations of New York as well as Garofalo Architects and UrbanLab of Chicago.
-In addition to leading PORT A+U, Mr. Marcinkoski and Mr. Moddrell each hold academic appointments, at the University of Pennsylvania and the University of Illinois-Chicago, respectively.
+In addition to the practice’s own work, the partners bring a significant body of expertise and experience from prior senior-level positions at James Corner Field Operations of New York as well as Garofalo Architects and UrbanLab of Chicago.
+Further, Mr. Marcinkoski and Mr. Moddrell also hold academic appointments, in the University of Pennsylvania Department of Landscape Architecture and the University of Illinois-Chicago School of Architecture, respectively.

 PORT’s design work and research has been exhibited and published internationally in a number of journals and books, among them Paisea 23 – Large Scale, a Spanish Journal of Landscape Architecture; Urban INFILL volume no. 5: Diagrammtically (Cleveland Urban Design Collaborative/Kent State University); Praxis: journal of writing and building, Issue 13: Eco-Logics; ExtraStateCraft: Global Infrastructure as a Medium of Polity (Jan van Eyck Academie); Gateway: Visions for an Urban National Park (Princeton Architectural Press); MID- (Mississipi State University); One Hundred Competition Works (Liaoning Science + Technology Publishing House); Dirt: via Books Volume 2 (MIT Press); Fast Forward Urbanism (Princeton Architectural Press); and Architecture as Infrastructure: Designing Composite Networks (Jovis); Landscape Architecture China; Metropolis; Concept (Korea); and 20|20: Editorial Takes On Architectural Discourse (Architectural Association Publications).